dvudd/CI_PP3/README.md

 </details>
 <details><summary>BUG: Cursor is sometimes on the wrong position on a new row</summary>
-This bug occured because how the position of the rows of text and the position of the cursor where calculated seperatly and it was not certain that the to calculations came up with the same result.
+This bug occurred because the way the position of the rows of text and the position of the cursor were calculated separately, and it was not certain that the calculations came up with the same result.

-To fix this I saved the row starting position in a list and use that as the cursors starting position.
+To fix this, I saved the row's starting position in a list and used that as the cursor's starting position.
 ```python
 # Keep track of the row starting positions
 start_pos = []